top of page

 Each character undergoes an emotional journey that reveals itself not through obvious statements, but in silences, gestures, and subtle choices that define who they are.

-Behind the lightness of certain moments and the humor of some situations lies a carefully crafted structure that guides the audience through layers of growth, loss, hope, and reconnection.
+Behind the lightness of certain moments lies a carefully crafted structure that guides the audience through layers of emotion, growth, loss, hope, and reconnection.

 The film’s dramatic architecture draws from time-honored narrative principles, yet it seeks to remain spontaneous and organic, like life itself.